aio-libs/aiohttp/docs/web_reference.rst

    .. attribute:: on_shutdown

-      A :class:`~aiohttp.signals.Signal` that is fired on application shutdown.
+      A :class:`~aiohttp.Signal` that is fired on application shutdown.

       Subscribers may use the signal for gracefully closing long running connections, e.g. websockets and data streaming.